 2 With financial hedges, the department enters into futures contracts directly, guaranteeing the fuel price in the financial market at a set date in the future.
+The hedging program does not involve futures contracts or a "locked in" forward price for B5 biofuels.
+This is because the market for B5 does not have depth or liquidity comparable to other commodities such as gasoline or diesel.
+Alternately, the Department employs a derivative security know as a "Swap Contract Agreement".
+The Department and a counterparty (usually an investment bank) agree to swap floating prices on a commodity for a fixed price over a set period of time.
 For both distributor-controlled and financial hedges, WSF retains the services of a Fuel Hedging Program Advisor by way of a consultant contract.

-3 Please see Attachment A for specifics of each hedge contract entered into for fiscal year 2016.
+3 Please see Attachment A for specifics of each hedge contract entered into for fiscal year 2018.